OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 # [Excel on Windows or Mac](#tab/excel-windows)

 The command to test your add-in in Excel on Windows or Mac depends on when the project was created.
-If the "scripts" section of the project's package.json file has a `npm run start:desktop`, run it; otherwise, run the command `npm run start`.
-When you run the command, the local web server will start and Excel will open with your add-in loaded.
+If the "scripts" section of the project's package.json file has a "start:desktop" script, then run `npm run start:desktop`; otherwise, run the command `npm run start`.
+The local web server will start and Excel will open with your add-in loaded.

 [!INCLUDE [alert use https](../includes/alert-use-https.md)]